-OMB Approval 0938-1051 (Expires: February 29, 2024)
+OMB Approval 0938-1051 (Expires: August 31, 2026)

-2024 Evidence of Coverage Table of Contents
+2025 Evidence of Coverage Table of Contents

-Chapter 1: Getting star ted as a member .
-1 Section 1 Introduction .
-2 Section 2 What makes you eligible to be a plan member? .3 Section 3 Important membership materials you will receive .
-3 Section 4 Your monthly costs for the plan 5 Section 5 More information about your monthly premium .
-8 Section 6 Keeping your plan membership record up to date Section 7 How other insurance works with our plan .
-9 Chapter 2: Important pl hone numbers and resources1 11 Section 1 UnitedHealthcare® Group Medicare Advantage (PPO) Contacts (how to contact us, including how to reach Customer Service) Section 2 Medicare (how to get help and information directly from the federal Medicare program) 16 Section 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) 17 Section 4 Quality Improvement Organization 26 Section 5 Social Security 38 Section 6 Medicaid 38 Section 7 Information about programs to help people pay for their prescription drugs Section 8 How to contact the Railroad Retirement Board 58 Section 9 Do you have "group insurance" or other health insurance from an employer?
-59 Chapter 3: Using the pl an for your medical services6 30 Section 1 Things to know about getting your medical care as a member of our plan 61 Section 2 Using network and out-of-network providers to get your medical care Section 3 How to get services when you have an emergency or urgent need for care or during a disaster Section 4 What if you are billed directly for the full cost of your services?
+Chapter 1: Getting started as a member1 Section 1 Introduction .
+2 Section 2 What makes you eligible to be a plan member? .3 Section 3 Important membership materials you will receive 3 Section 4 Your monthly costs for the plan .5 Section 5 More information about your monthly premium .
+8 Section 6 Keeping your plan membership record up to date .8 Section 7 How other insurance works with our plan 9 Chapter 2: Important p hone numbers and resources1 1 Section 1 UnitedHealthcare® Group Medicare Advantage (PPO) Contacts (how to contact us, including how to reach Customer Service) Section 2 Medicare (how to get help and information directly from the federal Medicare program) 16 Section 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) 17 Section 4 Quality Improvement Organization 26 Section 5 Social Security 37 Section 6 Medicaid 38 Section 7 Information about programs to help people pay for their prescription drugs 15 Section 8 How to contact the Railroad Retirement Board 58 Section 9 Do you have "group insurance" or other health insurance from an employer?
+59 Chapter 3: Using the pl an for your medical services6 30 Section 1 Things to know about getting your medical care as a member of our plan 51 Section 2 Using network and out-of-network providers to get your medical care Section 3 How to get services when you have an emergency or urgent need for care or during a disaster Section 4 What if you are billed directly for the full cost of your services?
+35